 What does mediation mean?
 Mediation is a process in which trained mediators assist people in conflict to communicate & to make voluntary, informed choices in an effort to find a mutually acceptable resolution to their dispute.
 The mediators strive to be impartial, neutral & unbiased.
 The Nebraska mediation model is interest-based & facilitative, focusing on the participants’ needs in order to find workable, lasting, self-enforcing solutions.
 Mediation ethics derive from the mediators respect for each participant’s uniqueness, personal & cultural values, dignity, competence & right to self-determination.

 When?
-Mediation can take place anytime, before or instead of filing a lawsuit, after or before a complant or petition is filed, or after a case has been heard or dismissed.
-See "When to Mediate" for a more whimsical way to figure out if now is the right time for you.
+Mediation can take place anytime, before or instead of filing a lawsuit, after or before a complaint or petition is filed, or after a case has been heard or dismissed.